seapagan/sp-build/README.md

 you can then open in a browser at <http://localhost:8080>.
 This will automatically update when you make any changes to the HTML, CSS or JS files.

+Remove the current placeholder HTML/CSS/JS and start coding!!

 > Running `npm run build` or `yarn build` will create an un-minified version of
 > the produced code for info and checking.